marimo-team/marimo/docs/guides/plotting.md

 # Plotting

-marimo supports most major plotting libraries, including Matplotlib, Seaborn, Plotly, and Altair.
+marimo supports most major plotting libraries, including Matplotlib, Seaborn, Plotly, Altair, and HoloViews.
 Just import your plotting library of choice and use it as you normally would.

 For Altair and Plotly plots, marimo does something special: use [`mo.ui.altair_chart`](../api/plotting.md#marimo.ui.altair_chart) or